Sunrise Homes & Renovations, Inc.

 What‘s Ahead

-This week’s scheduled economic releases include readings on inflation, core inflation and consumer sentiment.
+This week’s scheduled economic news includes readings on sales of new and pre-owned homes and minutes of the Fed’s FOMC Committee meeting.
 Weekly readings on mortgage rates and new jobless claims will also be released.

 Filed Under: Financial Reports Tagged With: Financial Reports, Interest Rates, Mortgage Rates